NYMEX history and information.

 In 1974, President Gerald Ford signed the Commodities Futures Trading Commission Act.
 The new commission had greater authority than the previous regulating agency, the Commodities Exchange Authority—run by the U.S. Department of Agriculture.

-Historical NYMEX Prices
+NYMEX Natural Gas Prices

 Prices are per dekatherm.
 To calculate per therm values, simply move the decimal to the left one digit.